Pearson-Higher-Ed/design/introduction.md

 ![](/img/Process@2.png)

+Here are the steps for adding new components or modifying existing components as our library grows:

 1. **Request**
 A consumer emails the [UXF Design Team](mailto:uxf-design@pearson.com) with a brief description of the needs.

 2. **Design**
-The UX Framework Design Team collaborates with that consumer to design the new functionality or modify the existing component and create documentation for reuse.
+The UX Framework Design Team collaborates with that consumer to design the new functionality or modify existing components.
+Then, we document the design and usage guidelines on the site.

 3. **Review**
-The design goes through the governance review to ensure it meets the requirements from the [Component Quality Checklist]({{site.baseurl}}/membership-spec).
+The design goes through the governance review to ensure it meets a set of requirements from the [Component Quality Checklist]({{site.baseurl}}/membership-spec)to ensure the quality.

 4. **Develop**
-The UX Framework Development Team or the consumer builds the functionality and creates the documentation for reuse.
+The UX Framework Development Team collaborates with the consumer to build the functionality or modify existing components.
+Then, we release the code repository for people to reuse.